bowencccc/GAN_Anime/README.md

 This repo does not include the dataset.
 The dataset can be found using this link: https://www.kaggle.com/datasets/prasoonkottarathil/gananime-lite

-To run the code, simply download the anime faces dataset above, and put it in ./images/class1/
+To execute the code, first download the anime faces dataset mentioned earlier and place it in the directory ./images/class1/.

 where the `class1` folder will contain all the image datasets.